gher-uliege/gher-uliege.github.io/Diva-Workshops/index.md

 ### Before the workshop...

-If you plan to use your own dataset, please verify that it has been quality controlled.
+<i class="fa fa-database" aria-hidden="true"></i> If you plan to use your own dataset, please verify that it has been quality controlled.
-Bring power adapters if need (check https://www.power-plugs-sockets.com/belgium/).
+<i class="fa fa-plug" aria-hidden="true"></i> Bring power adapters if need (check https://www.power-plugs-sockets.com/belgium/).
-If your institution is part of [eduroam](https://www.eduroam.org/), be sure to have your credentials for the wifi connexion.
+<i class="fa fa-wifi" aria-hidden="true"></i> If your institution is part of [eduroam](https://www.eduroam.org/), be sure to have your credentials for the wifi connexion.